DericWard/Ask-God2/README.md

 API - OpenAI, api.quotable.io

-Other Tools - FontSpace, Puppeteer, Adobe Illustrator, Photoshop
+Other Tools - FontSpace, Adobe Illustrator, Photoshop

 ##Installation
 To install and run the app locally, follow these steps: